Hosta ‘Potomac Pride’

 It’s always good to see the Hosta and other perennials come up in the spring.
 This is a good time to notice how much larger the clump is than the spring before.
 It is also a good time to make divisions.

 I will continue adding photos and information as long as I have this AWESOME Hosta as a companion.
 It is definitely one of my all-time favorites!
-I hope to take some measurements in 2018 of the size of the plants, leaves, flowers, etc.
+If you have an opportunity to bring home a Hosta ‘Potomac Pride’, I highly recommend you do.

 I hope you found this page useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on the “Like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂 Click here for my page about the Hosta genus, growing information and sources.
 The links below are specifically for this cultivar.
 There are several good sources of Hosta somewhere toward the bottom on the right side of the page.